-Tips and tricks to reduce your plastic usage drastically
+Tips and tricks to help you reduce your plastic waste drastically

 Want to learn more about how you can do your bit to save our planet?
-Then read on because when we all take small steps, big changes come about!
+Then read on to know more about reducing plastic usage, because when we all take small steps, big changes come about!

 Indulge in local, sustainable shopping